 Q: How are my post-hospital needs determined?

-A: Your post-hospital needs are determined by the type of surgery you have and your progress in physical therapy after surgery.
+A: While your post-hospital needs are determined by you and your surgeon and are based on a number of factors including the type of surgery you have and your progression in physical therapy, the majority of HSS patients are discharged home after surgery.

-Q: Will my insurance company pay for my post-hospital care?
+Q: Will my insurance company pay for my post-hospital care (either at home or at rehab)?

 A: It is recommended that you contact your insurance company to confirm benefits prior to surgery.
-Having the benefit does not guarantee insurance approval for services.
-Approval is determined by the medical director of your insurance company after your surgery.
+Having the benefit does not guarantee insurance approval for services; payment is based on medical necessity.
+Medical necessity is determined by the medical director of your insurance company after an evaluation of your condition after surgery.

 Q: What kind of services can I receive at home?